Doctoral Internship Training Program

 The doctoral internship has its foundation in a generalist, practitioner-scholar model, which is a refinement of the traditional scientist-practitioner model and incorporates a developmental learning model.
 The primary mission of CAPS is direct service to the University of Cincinnati community.
 The internship is designed to maximize quality service to that community and provide a challenging and supportive learning environment for interns.
 Our developmental, practitioner-scholar model views learning as cumulative and sequential with an emphasis on providing a level of training to each intern based on her/his individual learning needs and style.
 We assist our interns with a progressive advancement and acquisition of clinical skills and professional identity by offering supportive collaboration and modeling with our senior staff clinicians.
 The goal is to facilitate intern growth from a reliance on supervisors to a position of independent practice and readiness to enter the profession of psychology.

 Interns spend approximately 50% of their time conducting individual counseling.
-Individual sessions occur on a biweekly basis, and we follow a brief-therapy model of treatment.
+Individual counseling includes RACs, Initial Assessment, ongoing individual counseling sessions, as well as all follow-up interventions, such as brief case-management appointments.
+CAPS follows a brief-therapy model of treatment that allows for flexibility in services including services as short as a single session, as well as ongoing therapy appointments to address short-term concerns.
+Generally, individual therapy occurs with about six sessions or fewer.
 With consultation from their supervisors, interns will have the opportunity to hone their initial assessment skills, their clinical decision making about a client’s appropriateness for our center, and their individual therapy skills.
 All individual therapy is videotaped as part of the training program.

-Interns will learn the holistic process of assessment, including providing thorough, culturally and contextually sensitive interviews, choosing appropriate assessment instruments, assessing clients, interpreting assessments, and then writing comprehensive reports and sharing findings with clients in therapeutic ways.
-Interns are expected to complete a minimum of 4 assessments during their internship year.
+Interns will learn the holistic process of assessment, including providing thorough, culturally and contextually sensitive interviews, choosing appropriate assessment instruments, assessing clients, interpreting assessments, writing comprehensive reports, and sharing findings with clients in therapeutic ways.
+Interns are expected to complete a minimum of four assessments during their internship year.

 All interns will conduct outreach presentations to the greater UC community as part of their internship program.
-Interns typically participate in at least three outreach presentations each semester.
+Interns typically participate in at least three outreach presentations each semester, in addition to the large outreach presentations that all CAPS clinicians conduct a few times per year.
 Common outreach topics have included: overview of CAPS services, stress management or identifying students in distress.
-Outreach may also include collaborating with campus partners to facilitate an event, such as Stress Less Fest.
+Outreach may also include collaborating with campus partners to facilitate an event.

 Group Therapy Seminar: This seminar includes didactic teaching of information, discussion of your experiences and process in your roles as group facilitators, as well as review of video-tape for feedback and learning.
 The content of this seminar includes: conducting group screenings, learning the development of the group processes, learning how to utilize here-and-now techniques and conducting effective termination rituals.
 It also provides a place for you to receive support and provide feedback for each other in your group work.